GlenKPeterson/Cymling/README.md

 ```

 ##Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence, overriding, and other nightmares.
 So there will only be three in this language.
 One is the dot operator as described above.
 The other two are the Colon (to introduce a type) and the Equals Sign (to associate keys with values).
+The precedence is dot first, equals second.
+Colons introduce types which are evaluated at compile time, not runtime.

 ###Dot Operator
 Instead of the usual Lisp convention of reading code inside out: